mit-bwsi-racecar-ms/website/_build/html/_sources/docs/resources/faq.rst.txt

 -----------------------------------------

 How do I get started?
 	- Read the `Curriculum Guide <https://mit-bwsi-racecar-ms.github.io/website/docs/intro/curriculum.html>`_.
-This should provide a brief overview of the course, as well as instructions on how to follow the course curriculum.
+This should provide a brief overview of the course, as well as instructions on the order in which to complete the course curriculum.

 Who should I contact regarding technical issues for this course?
 	- Email bwsi-rms-help.mit.edu